 The combination of the butter and brown sugar makes the carrots caramelize…you won’t even feel like you’re eating a vegetable.

 Tip: Want to make these even quicker and easier?
 Use baby carrots!
 I personally think they don’t taste nearly as good but they’re great in a pinch (I have some roasted baby carrots in my fridge as I write this, actually!
 Someone left them at my house and they were easy to roast and then I tossed them onto my salads all week.
 You could also use frozen carrots or canned carrots, I suppose.
-I haven’t tested those personally, so cooking time may vary, but they’d probably work in a pinch.
+I haven’t tested those personally, so cooking time may vary, but I’m sure they would work if that’s all you have.
 My recommendation is the real thing though!
 Fresh is always best, but I know life is crazy!

 How to make these brown sugar glazed carrots: